univention/univention-corporate-server/doc/manual/monitoring/nagios.rst

        proxy is not accessible, the CRITICAL status is returned.

-The following Nagios services are only available on the respective Nagios client once additional packages have been installed (see :ref:`Nagios-Installation`):
+The following Nagios services are only available on the respective Nagios client once additional packages have been installed (see :ref:`nagios-installation`):

 .. list-table:: Additional Nagios checks